ARYPROGRAMMER/EduBox/README.md

 - Node.js 18+ and pnpm
 - Git
 - Accounts for: Clerk, Convex, Schematic, Nuclia (Progress RAG), Google AI, Groq

+### Make Sure you know about each cloud service's dashboard setup and pricing.
+We do not discuss that here.

 ### 1. Clone and Setup